-Yanchuk says this hair color, like the silvery-blonde confection show here, is a very high maintenance look only because pale silver hair is "just white, with the tiniest amount of blue/violet pigment."
+Yanchuk says this hair color, like the silvery-blonde confection show here, is a very high-maintenance look only because pale silver hair is "just white, with the tiniest amount of blue/violet pigment."

 There's a fine line here.
-If you use too much blue/violet pigment, it'll darken your hair past a pale silver, into a darker muted grey color, she says, which means the pale tones won’t remain in your hair very long.
+If you use too much blue/violet pigment, it'll darken your hair past a pale silver, into a darker muted gray color, she says, which means the pale tones won’t remain in your hair very long.

 Silver for Different Textures

 Texture can sometimes be an issue when trying to achieve silver blonde tones.
 This, of course, depends on what you're working with.
 Fine hair generally lifts much faster and easier then coarse hair will, as seen in this silvery-gray look on beauty blogger Nami.

 Yunchuck says that coarse hair will tend to "stay in the level 7/8 zones, with more yellow and orange pigments remaining," which doesn't allow you to tone with a pale silver color.
 If this is the case, you can always opt for more of a gray or dark silver color, but Yanchuk says you cannot get a pale silver-blonde unless you're lifted to nearly white.

 Scroll through colorist, stylist, and CEO Bescene Linh Phan's Instagram page to get hair color inspo for days.
 We're particularly enamored with this gray and lime-green peekaboo style.